aarpon/hrm_docs/docs/admin/configure_omero.rst

     ?>

 In addition, the following values need to be set accordingly in ``/etc/hrm.conf``.
+By default, those settings are commented out, so make sure to remove the comment sign ``#`` in front of those lines!

 Assuming your OMERO server is running on a host called ``omero.mynetwork.xy`` and using the versions shown in the example in the :ref:`OMERO prerequisites <prerequisites-omero>`, this would look as below.
 Please make sure to adjust ``OMERO_PKG`` and ``OMERO_HOSTNAME`` so it is